dusk-network/docs-public/src/content/docs/developer/integrations/w3sper.md

 The W3sper SDK is making use of WASM, and is available in two implementations:

--**Web SDK**: a JavaScript-based SDK designed for web applications, allowing for seamless integration with browser-based DApps.
+- **Web SDK**: a JavaScript-based SDK designed for web applications, allowing for seamless integration with browser-based DApps.
 - **Native SDK**: built in Rust and available in a separate repository, ideal for native applications requiring high-performance execution.

 <a href="https://github.com/dusk-network/rusk/tree/master/w3sper.js" target="_blank">Use the W3sper SDK</a>